EURO GOVT-Italian yields ease after sale; Bunds dip

 "Going into this and next week's summits, hopes should be kept elevated though, so we feel comfortable with a short bias in the Bund future for now."

-December Bund futures shed 49 ticks to settle at 133.39, having fallen near a month-low of 132.99 as equities added to gains on a sign of a pickup in U.S. consumption.
+French daily La Tribune said that Standard & Poor's could change France's triple-A rating outlook to negative within days , while Moody's warned it could downgrade the subordinated debt of 87 banks across 15 countries on concerns that governments would be too cash-strapped to bail them out.

-Traders said "fast-money" selling of Bunds had helped spreads over peripheral euro zone debt issuers to narrow after the Italian auction.
+But with French 10-year yields already at 3.60 percent, Rabobank strategists said the country's debt was already trading as if it had been downgraded and therefore the impact on yields may be relatively small.

-"It's all just on futures.
-The real money accounts say they don't want to do anything, they are closed for the year.
-A lot of it is about positioning closing into year-end, a lot of people have been very long Bunds."
+December Bund futures were 13 ticks lower at 133.75, off session highs of 134.37 and traders said "fast-money" selling of Bunds had helped spreads over peripheral issuers to narrow after the Italian auction.

-Benchmark 10-year German Bund yields were up three basis points at 2.29 percent, near their highest levels since August and underperforming U.S. Treasuries.
-The 10-year Bund yield premium over T-notes rose six bps to 33 bps.
+Benchmark 10-year German yields were little changed at 2.26 percent, after hitting their highest levels since August on Monday.

 Credit Agricole rate strategist Peter Chatwell said Bunds looked too cheap based on fundamentals although they were not yet at oversold levels based on technical indicators.